Courseiva

 • D.Configure both apps to enforce HTTPS only, configure the web app to use Microsoft Entra ID authentication, and configure the API to use a system-assigned managed identity to access Azure SQL Database.

-Why D: Option D is correct because it meets all requirements: HTTPS only enforced, Microsoft Entra ID authentication for the web app, and managed identity for the API to access SQL Database.
-Option A is wrong because client certificates do not provide user-level authentication.
+Why D: It meets all requirements: HTTPS only enforced, Microsoft Entra ID authentication for the web app, and managed identity for the API to access Azure SQL Database.
+Option A is wrong because Windows authentication via Azure AD Domain Services is not the recommended approach for user authentication in App Service; instead, Microsoft Entra ID authentication should be used.
+Additionally, the API in option A uses SQL authentication, not managed identity.
 Option B is wrong because the API should use managed identity, not connection strings.
 Option C is wrong because SQL authentication is less secure and does not use managed identity.

 This SC-100 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the SC-100 exam.